karlnapf/shogun-wiki/GSoC_2016_project_fundamental_usual_suspects.md

  * Knowledge of very basic ML algorithms
  * Basic Linear Algebra
  * Desirable: Experience with other ML toolkits (preferably Python, such as [scikit-learn](http://scikit-learn.org/stable/), or c++ such as [MLPack](http://www.mlpack.org/))
+ * Desirable: Some initial experience in an [existing benchmarking system](https://github.com/zoq/benchmarks)
  * Desirable: Practical experience with ML
  * Desirable: Some experience with Shogun